camerensmith/owtacticards/owcardgame/src/abilities/README.md

 ## Death Cleanup System

 ### Overview
-Heroes can define an `onDeath` function that automatically triggers when they reach 0 health, allowing for cleanup of persistent effects.
+Heroes can define an `onDeath` function that automatically triggers when they reach 0 health, allowing for cleanup of persistent effects and death-triggered abilities.

 ### Implementation Details
 - **Trigger**: Automatically called when a hero's health reaches 0 during damage application
 - **Function Signature**: `onDeath({ playerHeroId, rowId })` - receives the dying hero's ID and current row
 - **Cleanup**: Use `window.__ow_removeRowEffect()` to clean up persistent effects
 - **Error Handling**: Wrapped in try/catch to prevent death cleanup errors from breaking the game
+- **Damage System**: onDeath triggers are handled in App.js damage system, not HeroAbilities.js

 ### Code Pattern
 ```javascript